Ledgerback/DGSF/daoindex/01 WorkingDraft/03 Theoretical Background.md

 For DAOs, we assume that the organizational design (OD) goal is to:

-%%@chaarles: Which goal do you like the most?%%
+%%@charles: Which goal do you like the most?%%

 1. find (or experiment) and implement values and principles that develop, sustain, and scale DAOs, %%through a variety of organizational structures%%, to a large and diverse group of participants.
 2. provide meta-narrative logic[^1] (values and principles) to develop, sustain, and scale DAOs, %%through a variety of organizational structures%%, to a large and diverse group of participants.